What is estate planning?

 Estate planning allows you to exert some control over a phase of life that often feels uncontrollable.
 The more planning you do now, the easier your end-of-life transition will be for both you and your loved ones.

-What an estate plan includes
+What does estate plan include?

 There are a lot of important questions to ask and decisions to make when you’re creating an estate plan.
 Who will receive your wealth and possessions?
 Who will take care of your dependent children?
 Who will make medical decisions or pay the bills for you in case you become incapacitated?
 What type of end-of-life care do you want to receive?